 1990 - California Governor, Jerry Brown, honors AFL for its work in the state of California.

 1989 - Greg Bell’s college teammate and dear friend, Stacey Toran, dies in a drunk driving accident, facilitating the creation of the Athletes for Life Foundation.
-Nancy Reagan asks Greg Bell to serve with her, as California representative for “Just Say No.” See photo below.
+Nancy Reagan asks Greg Bell to serve with her, as California representative for “Just Say No.” See the photo below.

 1988 - First Lady, Nancy Reagan, honors NY Gov. Mario Cuomo and his program Athletes Against Drunk Driving, as one of the nation's top youth programs.

 1987 - AADD is honored by President Ronald Reagan.
 Greg Bell traded to the Los Angeles Rams.

 1984 - Upon graduating from the University of Notre Dame, Greg Bell is selected by the Buffalo Bills in the first round of the draft.
 Greg Bell named state spokesperson by NY Governor Mario Cuomo for the State’s “Athletes Against Drunk Driving" program (AADD).
 See photo below.